German Historical Institute Paris: Mission and objectives

-The main tasks of the GHIP are: research, mediation, and qualification.
+The main tasks of the GHIP are the following: research, mediation, and qualification.

 Research

 The GHIP conducts independent research, in most cases in cooperation with French partners, and supports the endeavours of international researchers working in the area of western European and African history in France or Germany.
 The items held in archives and libraries in Paris, and France at large, are particularly important in this context.

 The historical research topics range from the Middle Ages until the 21st century.
 In the early phase, research projects on the Middle Ages and the Early Modern Age dominated the institute's work.
 Much effort was invested into securing the deeds and charters of the Merovingian Empire.
 Beginning in the 1970s, research in the areas of modern and contemporary history also became prominent.
-The institute has moreover begun to expand into new research areas with its Digital Humanities department and with the founding of the international research group on "The Bureaucratisation of African Societies" in cooperation with the Cheikh Anta Diop University in Dakar, Senegal.
+The institute has moreover begun to expand into new research areas with its Digital Humanities department and with the founding of the international research group on "The Bureaucratisation of African Societies" in 2015, which worked in cooperation with the Cheikh Anta Diop University in Dakar, Senegal until 2021.
+Since 2018, the GHIP has been involved in the Merian Institute for Advanced Studies in Africa (MIASA) in Accra, which conducts research on "Sustainable Governance."

 In fundamental research projects, significant sources were collected and rendered available on data bases.

 Regularly, guest researchers work at the GHIP in order to pursue own projects and, at the same time, to enrich the institute's research.
-Such residencies are among others part of the GHIP's cooperation with the LabEx "Écrire une histoire nouvelle de l’Europe" EHNE.